TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-E01_Symmetric2.md

 For example: 330 = 2 × 3 × 5 × 11

-This is the only way you can get to 330 by using primes.
+This is the only prime factorisation of 330.
 In fact, this rule is so important, it is called the **Fundamental Theorem of Arithmetic**.

 Prime factorization on large numbers is very challenging, even for modern computers.
 That is why encryption algorithms often use primes with a length of 1024 bits or more!
 That is 2^1023 aka 8.98E^307 aka 307 0's.